freenas/freenas-docs/userguide/storage.rst

 volume reformats the selected disks.
 If the existing data is meant to be preserved, click the :guilabel:`Cancel` button and refer to :ref:`Import Disk` and :ref:`Import Volume` to see if the existing format is supported.
-If so, perform that supported action instead.
+If so, perform that action instead.
 If the current storage format is not supported, it is necessary to back up the data to external media, format the disks, then restore the data to the new volume.

-Depending upon the size and number of disks, the type of controller, and whether encryption is selected, creating the volume may take some time.
+Depending on the size and number of disks, the type of controller, and whether encryption is selected, creating the volume may take some time.
 After the volume is created, the screen will refresh and the new volume is listed in the tree under :menuselection:`Storage --> Volumes`.